Epic in Miami: San Diego Chargers

 One week after their victory over the Dolphins in Florida's scorching heat, the Chargers traveled to Cincinnati to face the Cincinnati Bengals in the AFC championship game in the coldest game in NFL history based on the wind chill.
 The air temperature was −9 °F (−23 °C), and wind chill was −59 °F (−51 °C).
 This ended up being another famous game in NFL lore, and has since become known as the Freezer Bowl.
-But this time, it did not end well for the Chargers, they were defeated 27–7 by the Bengals, ending the Chargers season one game short of the Super Bowl for the second consecutive year.
+But this time, it did not end well for the Chargers, as they were defeated 27–7 by the Bengals, ending the Chargers season one game short of the Super Bowl for the second consecutive year.

-The following season, which was shortened to nine games because of a players strike, Fouts led the Chargers to a 6–3 record and advanced the AFC Second Round playoffs with a 31–28 win over the Pittsburgh Steelers in AFC First Round playoffs, throwing for 333 yards and three touchdowns with no interceptions.
-But this time, they could not return the AFC Championship Game for the third straight year, as the Dolphins avenged their defeat 34–13 in the AFC Second Round playoffs, also in Miami.
+The following season, which was shortened to nine games because of a players strike, Fouts led the Chargers to a 6–3 record and advanced the AFC second round playoffs with a 31–28 win over the Pittsburgh Steelers in AFC first round playoffs, throwing for 333 yards and three touchdowns with no interceptions.
+But this time, they could not return the AFC Championship Game for the third straight year, as the Dolphins avenged their defeat 34–13 in the AFC second round playoffs, also in Miami.

 The loss to Miami in the playoffs after the 1982 season was the last postseason game that Fouts, Winslow, Joiner, and coach Coryell would ever participate in, as the Chargers did not return to the postseason again until 1992.
 Fouts, Winslow and Joiner all went on to be enshrined in the Pro Football Hall of Fame, without playing in a Super Bowl.
 The only significant contributors in the Epic in Miami who did go to a Super Bowl were Brooks, who made it to Super Bowl XXIII as a member of the Bengals, guard Ed White, who was a Minnesota Viking for four Super Bowls and Gary "Big Hands" Johnson, who joined former Chargers, and fellow "Bruise Brothers" Louie Kelcher and Fred Dean (who had been traded to eventual Super Bowl champion San Francisco after Week 5, also due to contract problems) winning Super Bowl XIX with the San Francisco 49ers.

 The Chargers' victory in this game would be the last time that they defeated the Dolphins in Miami until 2019, by which time the Chargers had moved to Los Angeles.